cscannell-inacloud/Microsoft-Teams-Docs/teams/botsmessages.md

 ```

 ### Action - invoke

->New: the `invoke` action now sends the user `name` and `channelData` information, if applicable, as part of the payload.

 The `invoke` message type silently sends a JSON payload that you define to your bot.
 This is useful if you want to send more detailed information back to your bot without having to send via a simple `imBack` text string.
 Note that the user, in 1:1 or in channel, sees no notification as a result of their click.